liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/04-lcs-troubleshooting.markdown

 # Troubleshooting Your LCS Connection [](id=troubleshooting-your-lcs-connection)

-Since LCS activates @product@, your server must maintain its connection to LCS at all times.
+If you use LCS to activate @product@, your server must maintain its connection to LCS at all times.
 If this connection is interrupted, your server enters a grace period to allow for reconnection.
 Lengthy interruptions, however, can affect your server's uptime.

++$$$

+**Note:** You must use LCS for activation of containerized instances, cloud deployments, and instances that use Liferay Analytics Cloud and/or elastic subscriptions.
+Otherwise, you don't have to use LCS for activation.
+You can instead request an XML activation key from Liferay Support.

+$$$

 The following sections in this document provide some background information and help you troubleshoot problems with your server's LCS connection: